yuzhounh/PD-MCI-Classification/README.md

 ## Key Features

 -   **Data Processing**: A comprehensive workflow for filtering, cleaning, feature engineering, and label generation from the raw PPMI dataset.
--   **Feature Selection**: Utilizes LASSO regression to identify the most relevant clinical markers associated with PD-MCI.
+-   **Feature Selection**: Utilizes LASSO Logistic Regression to identify the most relevant clinical markers associated with PD-MCI.
 -   **Model Comparison**: Trains and evaluates four mainstream machine learning models: Logistic Regression (LR), Support Vector Machine (SVM), Random Forest (RF), and XGBoost.
 -   **Automated Tuning**: Employs Optuna for Bayesian hyperparameter optimization to achieve the best performance for each model.
 -   **Interpretability**: Analyzes models using SHAP (SHapley Additive exPlanations) and permutation importance to explain the contribution of each feature to the prediction outcomes.